LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 input_frame = pd.DataFrame.copy(project.recordings)
 input_frame = input_frame.sort_values(['its_filename', 'recording_filename'])

-#make sure that the duration for the recordings is set in recordings.csv, it should be imported with the metadata of the its
+#make sure that the duration for the recordings is set in recordings.csv, it should be imported with the metadata of the .its
 input_frame["raw_filename"]= input_frame['its_filename']
 input_frame["set"] = 'its'
 input_frame["range_onset"] = "0" #from the start of the audio...